vipulSharma18/Getting-Started-with-Quantization/README.md

 - [x] Use existing TorchAO configs.
 TorchAO does linear layer quant only, further, we use weights only quant from torchao.
 - [ ] torchao weights only config cause cuda oom when doing tps only profiling for more than 1 iteration.
 For some dtypes, if we enable quantization of lm_head, then it ooms even on the first profiling iteration.
 - [ ] Gemlite weights and activations quant.
-- [ ] FP1.58 kernel from microsoft bitblas: https://github.com/microsoft/BitBLAS
-- [ ] FP1.58 with kernel based on “An Efficient Matrix Multiplication Algorithm for Accelerating Inference in Binary and Ternary Neural Networks,”.

 ## Possible extensions:
 - [ ] Megakernel for Llama-3.1-8B: https://github.com/HazyResearch/Megakernels/blob/main/demos/low-latency-llama/llama.cuh , https://hazyresearch.stanford.edu/blog/2025-05-27-no-bubbles
 - [ ] llama.cpp deployment with our model: https://github.com/ggml-org/llama.cpp.
+- [ ] FP1.58 kernel from microsoft bitblas: https://github.com/microsoft/BitBLAS
+- [ ] FP1.58 with kernel based on “An Efficient Matrix Multiplication Algorithm for Accelerating Inference in Binary and Ternary Neural Networks,”.
+- [ ] A low-bit Megakernel for FP1.58

 ## Benchmarking Notes:
 * **Metrics**: